Behind the Great Firewall of China

 Image searches account for 10% of Internet traffic.
 To increase your brand’s visibility make photo albums public and include alt text so it can be easily found.

 Our research shows how international marketers can take advantage of social media opportunities in China by using Sina Weibo as a hub and connecting other social channels like RenRen and YouKu as part of your content sharing activity.
 Employing these channels will help increase search visibility on your Chinese language website, driving brand awareness to new target audiences.

 It’s important to remember a native speaker is crucial in localising your social media strategy.
 Showcasing your brand personality with relevant anecdotes and visual content will help drive engagement.
 Moreover, researching what social platforms are popular in your geo-targeted area is fundamental for driving brand awareness and lead generation.
 When it comes to international digital marketing always have a solid understanding of your target market’s social media consumption.
-Here at, Oban Multilingual, we know that a deep understanding of the local market is vital for sustainable, international success.
+At Oban, we know that a deep understanding of the local market is vital for sustainable, international success.

 1 World Bank

 3 Trading Economics

 10 Venture Beat

 12 China Social Games